KillahPotatoes/arma.warfare/README.md

 ### Heli taxi

 If you are the leader of your group you can order a heli taxi for a certain amount of cash.
 A heli will come land, and upon entering you will take control of the helicopter.

-When exiting the helicopter will leave.
-There will be a time penalty between each time you can use the helicopter, and if its shot down there will be a longer penalty
+#### Refund

+If you put teammembers inside the helicopter and tell it to leave you will get the money back when the helicopter despawn

 ### Rank